cloudflare/cloudflare-docs/products/ssl/src/content/origin/index.md

 ---
 title: Origin Configuration
-alwaysopen: false
 weight: 50
 ---

 Cloudflare supports SSL/TLS when connecting to customers' origin servers.

 Free SSL certificates for your origin can be issued using Cloudflare's [Origin CA](/ssl/origin/origin-ca).